 What is clean eating?

 The clean eating concept is all about eating whole foods rather than processed or refined food.
 The logic is to have food closest to their natural or original forms.
-Processed food typically consists of food that have some kind of additions; food where the natural form is made to undergo change; foods that are lab manufactured and while food experts suggest that not all processed food are bad, the idea is to refrain from having ultra-processed food.
+Processed food typically consists of food that has some kind of additions; food where the natural form is made to undergo a change; foods that are lab manufactured and while food experts suggest that not all processed food are bad, the idea is to refrain from having ultra-processed food.
 Ultra-processed food are marketed so well that consumers feel that consuming such food is good for them, however, it is just the contrary.
 These kinds of food are genetically modified and have been proven to be causing more cases of cancers.
-These foods are also low on nutritional value with many of them having presence of additives that cause the human brain to crave for junk food.
+These foods are also low on nutritional value with many of them having the presence of additives that cause the human brain to crave for junk food.

 Clean eating diet mainly revolve around increased consumption of vegetables and fruits, preservative-free organic food, brown rice, unprocessed meat, unrefined grains, home cooked food, minimally processed food, etc. that help in keeping the body healthy and strong; help ward off diseases related to the heart, infertility, diabetes and also result in radiant skin and lustrous hair.
 It is easy to confuse clean eating with eating raw food but it does not necessarily mean so.

-When to start clean eating?
+When to start “The Clean Eating”?

 The sooner, the better.
 The family, as a whole can decide to take up clean eating at any point in time.
-Due to various benefits associated with this diet, it is good to get started immediately.
+Due to the various benefits associated with this diet, it is good to get started immediately.
 However, the process needs to be slow and gradual and each member of the family needs to be on board to get going.
 Proper planning and sticking to the schedule helps.
 Efforts need to be made to keep kids away from fast foods and vending machines.